 Riding to turn type one into type none

-The Type 1 Challenge was founded in 2017 by Alex Kozeniauskas whose aim was to ride 900km from Melbourne to the Barossa Valley.
-Alex is a Melbourne-based engineer and an endurance athlete - he was also diagnosed with T1D in 1996 and has lived with it for over 20 years.
-Alex's T1D is both a small and a large part of who he is: it has never stopped him from living an active life.
-Cyclist, triathlete, Ironman, new dad! - couple his achievements with managing a chronic condition like T1D and you begin to see how inspiring Alex is to us.
+The Type 1 Challenge was founded in 2017 by Alex Kozeniauskas whose aim was to ride 900km from Melbourne to the Barossa Valley, to participate in the JDRF One Ride.
+Alex is a Melbourne-based engineer and an endurance athlete who was diagnosed with T1D in 1996.
+T1D is both a small and a large part of who Alex is, but it has never stopped him from living an active life: cyclist, triathlete, Ironman, and more recently, new dad! - couple his achievements with managing a chronic condition like T1D and you begin to see why Alex is such an inspiration to us.

-- Type 1 Challenge Rider numbers will be capped at 16, with six support crew on the road in three vehicles.
+- Type 1 Challenge Rider numbers will be capped at 16.

 - Five nights twin share accommodation (Monday to Friday)

-- On-road support including snacks, drinks, morning tea
+- Snacks, drinks, and morning tea each day

-- A minimum fundraising target of $4,000 (this can be either individual donations or corporate sponsorship of the Type 1 Challenge kit – see below)
+- A minimum fundraising target of $4,000 (either individual donations or corporate sponsorship of the Type 1 Challenge kit – see below)

 - Fundraising Milestone #1: February 1st - $1,000